 In “Predictable Revenue,” the book, there’s a section on the different types of leads.
 There are seeds, nets, and spears.
 And, basically, seeds are word-of-mouth or relationship-generated, but they have their own funnel characteristics.
 There’s nets, which are marketing-generated, or mass-generated with the content marketing.
 And spears are the one-to-one, prospecting or business development.
 There’s a person, there’s a list, there’s a phone, there’s an email.
 So they’re all different, but they’re complementary in acquiring customers, and you can use word of mouth.
 There’s word of mouth.
 There’s marketing.
 There’s prospecting.

 You can go out and build your partner program, whether you’re getting referrals from partners, whether you’re marketing for partners, or whether you’re prospecting for key partners, right?
 And, if you’re trying to get into Accenture or some other key partner – I know this kind of partner can be successful with me for these reasons.
-I’m gonna go find them.
-I’m gonna go prospect for them.
+I’m going to go find them.
+I’m going to go prospect for them.
 So, again, there’s a couple ways that outbound can help a partner program takeoff, either for you to add more or to help your partners generate more.

 To learn more about outbound and the channel, empathy and business, balancing inbound and outbound and more tune in to episode 43 of The Allbound Podcast.